Catalyst Connection Receives $2 Million ARC POWER Grant to Help Create Pathways to Employment in Advanced Manufacturing

 Arc Logo

-Exciting news from Catalyst Connection: We’ve secured a transformative $2 million ARC POWER grant from the Appalachian Regional Commission!
-This substantial funding fuels our Forging Your Future initiative, crafted to cultivate a dynamic and skilled advanced manufacturing workforce across southwestern Pennsylvania.
+Catalyst Connection has secured a major $2 million ARC POWER grant from the Appalachian Regional Commission.
+This funding drives our Forging Your Future plan.
+It builds a skilled advanced manufacturing workforce across southwestern Pennsylvania.

 Catalyst Connection Receives $2 Million Arc Power Grant To Help Create Pathways To Employment In Advanced Manufacturing